0SINTr/osintr/README.md

 # 0SINTr

 Welcome to the **0SINTr** project!
-This tool helps you set up a multi-agent OSINT AI system with ease, leveraging the flexible framework provided by crewAI.
-The goal is to enable agents to collaborate effectively on complex tasks, maximizing their collective intelligence and data analysis capabilities.

-> **Note:** This tool is not designed for a full OSINT investigation but rather to build a foundation for the OSINT process by quickly creating a digital footprint of the target via advanced Google searches, breach and paste data, and optional data sources.
+This tool helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, and other optional data sources.

 ---

 ## Why 0SINTr?

-The app directly interacts with high-quality APIs and LLMs at a low cost, bypassing the need for unreliable third-party apps.
+The app directly interacts with high-quality APIs (SerpDev, Firecrawl, HIBP) at a low cost, bypassing the need for unreliable third-party apps.
 This ensures you have full control over the code and only need to cover the API costs.

 ---